covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     private String[] carMaker;
     private String make;
     ```
 6. Some of the variables in `onCreate()` will now show red color.
-This is becuase the declarations of those variables were removed.
+This is because the declarations of those variables were removed.
 These red-colored lines can be safely removed.
 Instead, you need to initialize member variables declared previously.
 After this step, your `onCreate()` method should look like the following:

     ```java
     @Override